awsdocs/amazon-kendra-developer-guide/doc_source/API_QuipConfiguration.md

 Required: No

  ** FolderIds **   <a name="Kendra-Type-QuipConfiguration-FolderIds"></a>
-The identifier of the Quip folders you want to index\.
+The identifiers of the Quip folders you want to index\.
+You can find the folder ID in your browser URL when you access your folder in Quip\.
+For example, *https://quip\-company\.quipdomain\.com/zlLuOVNSarTL/folder\-name*\.
+The folder ID in this example is "zlLuOVNSarTL"\.
 Type: Array of strings
 Length Constraints: Minimum length of 1\.
 Maximum length of 500\.
 Required: No